 About six people were transported by air or ground ambulance to hospitals, Johnson County Emergency Management Coordinator Jack Snow, said.

-Laura Harlin, a resident of nearby Granbury, said he heard a "huge rumbling" that initially sounded like thunder and then like a tornado because it lasted so long.
+Laura Harlin, a resident of nearby Granbury, said he heard a "huge rumbling" that initially sounded like thunder and the

 |Liveleak on Facebook|